seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 ### Configure isync

-You need to create a `~/.mbsyncrc` file before isync will work.
+You need to create an `~/.mbsyncrc` file before isync will work.
 Here's an `~/.mbsyncrc` to backup a Fastmail account and a Gmail account to a local `~/Mail` folder:

 ```